Direct access family law barristers.

 +

 A direct access family law barrister is a self employed advocate who has completed the Bar Standards Board Public Access course and is authorised to take instructions from members of the public without a solicitor in the middle.
-They handle divorce, financial remedy, child arrangements and a wide range of other areas of law on a fixed fee basis.
+They handle divorce, financial remedy, child arrangements and a wide range of other family law work on a fixed fee basis.

 Can a Public Access barrister conduct litigation for me?